 There’s a good video that shows the ways you can increase accessibility on your site.

 Several free testers are available on the internet.
 If you are using Chrome, Opera, or Firefox browsers, an Accessibility Test is already available for your browser as an extension.
 Just go to the W3C Easy Check Page and click on the Tools: WebDev Toolbar and IE WAT (Optional) link for more information about your browser’s extension.

 Do you have a suggestion for a FAQ?
-Please post it on the support forum.
+Please post it to General Questions on the support forum.